Skip to content

 Each of our employees is responsible for information security and data protection.
 Our employees are trained in responsible data processing.

-We have described how we process personal data in Teosto’s Privacy Policy.
+We have described how we process personal data in Teosto’s Privacy Notice.
 We have recorded the most important guidelines for information security in our information security policy and the related supplementary instructions.
-The principles of data processing have been recorded in Teosto’s Privacy Notice.

-Competent and service-oriented employees that feel well are the key factor that allows us to provide high-quality service that meets the needs of our members and customers.
-At the end of 2024, Teosto employed 79 people (2023: 68).
-Our employees enjoy working for us: the average length of employment is 11.8 years (2023: 12.9).
+Competent and service-oriented employees with a high level of well-being are the key factor that allows us to provide diverse and high-quality service that meets the needs of our members and customers.
+At the end of 2025, Teosto employed 84 people (2024: 79).
+Our employees enjoy working for us: the average length of employment is 11.2 years (2024: 11.8).

 We invest in our personnel in a long-term and systematic manner.
 We support well-being at work through proactive work ability activities, open dialogue and the development of leadership and supervisory work.
 Comprehensive occupational healthcare services, annual well-being at work plans and various employee benefits, such as sports and culture benefits and lunch benefits, are available.
 In addition, employees are encouraged to exercise during working hours, which improves coping, especially in autumn and midwinter.

-Teosto’s leadership principles emphasise strategic vision, clear goals, trust and inclusive and result-oriented operations.
-Leadership is regularly assessed with 360-degree feedback.
+Teosto’s leadership principles emphasise strategic vision, clear goals, trust, and inclusive and result-oriented operations.
+Leadership is evaluated on a regular basis, including annual 360° feedback and as part of measuring the quality of working life.
 The interaction between employees and supervisors is active and supported by regular goals and well-being discussions and performance appraisals.

 Our indicators include the number of sickness absence days as well as the number of disability pension decisions, occupational accidents and early support discussions.
-In 2024, the number of sickness absence days was 5.77 per employee (2023: 3.94).
-There were no disability pension cases or occupational accidents during the year.
+In 2025, the number of sickness absence days was 8.1 per employee (2024: 5.77).
+Part of the increase is due to a change in recording practices concerning short sickness absences approved by supervisors.
+In 2025, there was one partial disability pension decision and no occupational accidents.
 Our long-term well-being at work management efforts are reflected in the moderate incapacity for work expenses and sickness absences, better job satisfaction and better performance.

 Teosto’s budget and financial statements are approved annually by the General Meeting.
 In addition, we also prepare a transparency report on our operations in accordance with the Act on the Collective Management of Copyright.
 In the report, we examine our financial indicators from a wider perspective than in our financial statements.